 There are two main reasons why prosecutors agree to plea bargain:

 - The case against you is flawed and the prosecutor fears an acquittal if the case goes to trial.

 - The prosecutor’s docket is crowded and he simply doesn’t have the time or resources to take every case to trial.

 Your Choice of Representation Could Make THE Critical Difference in Your Case

 If you wouldn’t perform surgery on yourself, then you shouldn’t attempt to defend yourself against a criminal charge.
-Likewise, just as you wouldn’t ask a heart surgeon to remove a brain tumor, you shouldn’t retain a trusts and estates lawyer to defend you against criminal charges.
-At Abilheira Law, we’ve got your back because we have seen it all before.
+Likewise, just as you wouldn’t ask a heart surgeon to remove a brain tumor, you shouldn’t retain trusts and estates legal team to defend you against criminal charges.
+At Abilheira Law, LLC, we’ve got your back because we have seen it all before.

 As a criminal defendant, critical deadlines loom and missing one could get you into serious trouble.
 Likewise, waiting until the last minute to pull together a defense could easily derail your case.
-If you have been arrested in Barrington, call our experienced criminal defense attorneys in Rhode Island at (401) 685-9335 or contact us online to set up an initial consultation where we can discuss your case and examine your options.
+If you have been arrested in Barrington, call our experienced Barrington criminal defense lawyer at (401) 685-9335 or contact us online to set up an initial consultation where we can discuss your case and examine your options.